EasyNetQ/EasyNetQ/hall_of_fame.md

 #The EasyNetQ Hall Of Fame

 A list of all the people who contributed code to the project.
+Generated from Git logs:

+    git shortlog -s -n

 No particular order.
 Don't forget to add your name with your pull request.